zhirs/Ted_Talk_Review/README.md

 Acknowledgments
 Special thanks to Dr. Hamilton for allowing us to work on this project.
 Thank you to all of the aforementioned team members your hardwork made this project possible.

+Thank you to Dr. Hake for allowing us to use the library examples to base our framework off of.

+Thank you Jason Steinberg for various help discussing the web app logic, including session work and navigation.

+Thank you w3schools for helping with HTML and CSS logic.